George Delancey Harris: Bicycling manufacture

+The D.P.
+Harris Hardware and Manufacturing Company, Inc. was founded in 1895 (incorporated 1907) by DeLancey P. Harris in New York City, New York.
+Harris originated the "Rollfast" bicycle name in the 1890s.
+In the early 1900s, Harris teamed up with the H.P.
+Snyder Manufacturing Company, Snyder being the primary manufacturer of the bicycles, with Harris providing some parts and doing the marketing.

+At their peak before World War II, Westfield (Columbia) and Rollfast sold 75% of bikes in the US.
 During the 1940s and 1950s, Harris helped lead D. P. Harris to prominence as one of the largest manufacturers of bicycles and roller skates in the U.S. He brought innovations in the styling for bicycles, including the western styling of the Hopalong Cassidy Rollfast bicycle.
 Named after the first cowboy show on TV, the bike carried an endorsement from actor William Boyd.
 Originally sold for $65, private collectors now sell the Hopalong Cassidy bicycle for $6000 to $10,000 (depending on the condition of a specific item).

 George D. Harris Foundation

 Harris founded the George D. Harris Foundation in 1947.
 For several decades, the foundation provided financial assistance for educational, medical, and religious initiatives.
 Harris served on its Board of Trustees from 1946 to 1959.

 Board service and educational advocacy

 Harris served as a member of the board of trustees of New York Life Insurance Company for 30 years.
 He also served as vice president and a trustee of Education for Freedom, and as a trustee of Salisbury School in Salisbury, Connecticut.